789ni812/imgdescriptor/PROJECT_OVERVIEW_FOR_AI.md

 ### 1. **Turn-Based Storytelling System**
 - 3-turn limit with dynamic turn management
 - Each turn: image upload → AI description → story generation → player choices
+- **After a user selects a choice, the DM narrates the outcome, updates stats, and determines if the game continues or ends (game over) via `/api/dm-outcome`.**
 - Story continuation across turns with full context preservation
 - Per-turn accordion UI with loading states and content management